Frequently Asked Questions

 When are the clinics?

-The clinic operates on the second Sunday of each month at Our Place Society at 919 Pandora Avenue.
+The clinic operates on the second Sunday of each month at the Victoria BCSPCA at 3150 Napier Ln, unless otherwise listed.

-At 9AM, please come to the courtyard of Our Place Society for your pet to be registered, medical file prepared and pick up pet food and supplies from our charitable partner, BC SPCA Victoria Branch.
+At 9AM, please come to side of the SPCA building for your pet to be registered, your medical file prepared.
 Your pet does not need to be present at this time.

-** Please contact Our Place Society at (250) 388-7112 if you have any questions about the location and accessibility.
+Please contact Victoria BCSPCA at 250-388-7722 if you have any questions about the location and accessibility.

 Who are the veterinary professionals?